What We Do

 Share the Road began in memory of OPP Sergeant Greg Stobbart, the husband of our Founder Eleanor McMahon, who was killed in a cycling tragedy in June 2006.

-As our Founding CEO, Ms. McMahon worked to engineer legislative change in Ontario, unite cycling organizations from across the province and work with and on behalf of municipalities to enhance their ability to make their communities more bicycle-friendly.
-Between 2008 and 2014, Ms. McMahon championed advocacy efforts that have changed the cycling conversation and led to significant developments in support of cycling, including:
+Share the Road works to engineer legislative change in Ontario, unite cycling organizations from across the province and work with and on behalf of municipalities to enhance their ability to make their communities more bicycle-friendly.
+Since 2008, we have championed advocacy efforts that have changed the cycling conversation and led to significant developments in support of cycling, including:

 - The launch of #CycleON, Ontario's first bicycle policy update in 20 years